T3 Interview: Huawei's Andrew Garrihy talks 5G, privacy, apps, AI, and living in a post-Google world

 Are you able to give a clue as to what the hold up is with the development of core apps for the Western markets?

 It just takes time, it’s a brand new ecosystem, we only started to focus on this 12 months ago.
 So these companies have other focuses and finite resources, but we are making progress.
-In the interim there are ways people can access apps, we have Petal Search which gives users access to 1 million apps, PhoneClone helps users get those apps too.
+In the interim there are ways people can access apps, we have Petal Search which gives users access to millions of apps, PhoneClone helps users get those apps too.

 It is just time, it is brand new and a brand new way of doing things, and people need to decide where to put the investment.
 But people are understanding the ecosystem and see other brands come in.
 I’m confident we will see it grow even faster in the not too distant future.
 It is just time to get people to understand.